melissabreynolds/personalsite/cv.md

 [_Reading Practice: The Pursuit of Natural Knowledge from Manuscript to Print_](https://press.uchicago.edu/ucp/books/book/chicago/R/bo222256991.html) (Chicago: University of Chicago Press, August 2024)

 ### Peer-Reviewed Articles
+“Of Plants and Providence: Assessing Drugs, Difference, and Divine Will in Timothy Bright’s The sufficiencie of English medicines (1580),” forthcoming in _Renaissance Quarterly_

 “The ‘Sururgia’ of Nicholas Neesbett: Writing Medical Authority in Later Medieval England,” _Social History of Medicine_, 35, no. 1 (February 2022): 144–169.
 Access the article [here](https://academic.oup.com/shm/article/35/1/144/6414565?guestAccessKey=05a89a2c-e8fd-498b-824e-7ce8a7b98e88).
 	* Winner, 2023 J. Worth Estes Prize, American Association for the History of Medicine